 For many traders, over time, their trading becomes routine and they begin to see their work as follows:

-A situation where the risks are maximal but you can quickly scoop a large profit suits many people in terms of their temperament and maintains high adrenaline level.
+A situation where the risks are maximal but you can quickly scoop a large profit suits many people in terms of their temperament and maintains a high adrenaline level.

 - The ability to “grow” quickly.